andreynav/js-playwright-project-90/README.md

 The project has multilayer structure:

-- `co` - used to keep component objects
+- `co` - used to keep component objects and fixtures
-- `helpers` - used to keep test data and utils for helping
+- `data` - used to keep test data

 ## Dependencies